mscroggs/bempp-acoustic-tutorials/README.md

 This repository contains tutorials and exercises designed to show you how to use Bempp to solve problems in acoustics.
 These materials were designed to be part of the [EAA / UKAN Computational Acoustics Summer School](https://acoustics.ac.uk/events/4468/).

-## Tutorial 1: Scattering from a sphere
+## Tutorial 1: Scattering from a rigid obstacle
 The [first tutorial](https://nbviewer.jupyter.org/github/mscroggs/bempp-acoustic-tutorials/blob/main/tutorials/1_sphere_scatterer.ipynb)
 demonstrates two possible approaches for solving a rigid exterior scattering problem.